PetterTech/DemoStuff/PrivateResolver/README.md

 This bicep template will create a demo environment for the private resolver feature in Azure.
 You can opt for creating a fully working setup with private resolver right away, or you can deploy a setup without the private resolver and manually add that.
 The latter is useful if you want to learn how to add private resolver to an existing environment.

+The code in this folder was referenced in this video: https://youtu.be/V7tHg_954t8

 Prerequisites:
 - Bicep installed
 - Azure Powershell modules: